Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

 ###   Psychtoolbox experimental 10 bpc framebuffer support:

-  Additionally we support ATI/AMD Radeon hardware of the X1000, HD2000 - HD8000,
+  Additionally, we support ATI/AMD Radeon hardware of the X1000, HD2000 - HD8000,
-  series and later models (everything since at least the year 2006) under Linux
+  series and later models (everything since at least the year 2006) up to the AMD
-  via our own low-level setup mechanisms.
-These graphics cards support a native
+  Polaris gpu family under Linux via our own low-level setup mechanisms.
+AMD gpu's
+  of type Vega or more recent are not supported by our own hacks, but by the builtin
+  native driver support mentioned in the paragraphs above.
+These graphics cards support
-  ARGB2101010 framebuffer, ie., a system framebuffer with 2 bits for the alpha
+  a native ARGB2101010 framebuffer, ie., a system framebuffer with 2 bits for the alpha
   channel, and 10 bits per color channel.

   As this is supported by the hardware, but not always by the standard AMD